 Echoing Ms. Sturdevant’s sentiments, Ms. Gray notes that while Ellis performers are eager to get inside the minds of characters they don’t immediately relate to, they also don’t shy away from making changes to their characters or lines when they feel it’s necessary to do so.

 “There’s no one right way to do an Ellis theater production,” she says.
 “The students actively change dialogue and cut things that they feel are non-inclusive or don’t fit our community.”

 She explains that multiple grade 8 students—including Corinne Krimmel (Harold Hill), Amelia Reines (Marian Paroo), and Rowan Cain (Marcellus Washburn)—pointed out some problematic stereotypes and plot points they noticed while preparing The Music Man, Jr. (a musical written in 1957) and voiced concern about them.
 Their solution was to take creative liberties with their characters and play them in ways they found more empowering.
-“Even though The Music Man is written by a woman, time changes art,” remarks Gray.
+“Time changes art,” remarks Gray.
 “Being able to have reflective conversations with students about what it means to be a woman playing a man or what about a character doesn’t fit you and how to change it to be Ellis appropriate and today-appropriate is important.”

 SPEAKING OUT AND RISING UP